The difference between forex and futures trading in Hong Kong

 Ownership of assets

-The main difference between futures and conventional securities such as stocks and bonds is that the former doesn’t give you ownership of the underlying security.
-When you buy a futures contract, you are obligated to complete it by taking delivery of the underlying asset or making payment in cash equivalent.
+The main difference between futures and conventional securities, such as stocks and bonds, is that the former doesn’t give you ownership of the underlying security.
+When you buy a futures contract, you must complete it by taking delivery of the underlying asset or making payment in cash equivalent.
 For this reason, some traders believe that trading in futures markets can be riskier than trading in stock markets.

 Forex vs. futures in Hong Kong